Legorobotdude/dream-pixel-forge/README.md

 - Dreamlike Diffusion: ~4GB
 - Kandinsky 2.2: ~4-5GB
 - Stable Diffusion XL: ~6.5GB
+- Pony Diffusion V6 XL: ~7GB

 **Note:** You only need disk space for the models you actually use.
-The ~20GB total is only if you plan to use all models.
+The ~27GB total is only if you plan to use all models.
 Most users will only need 4-7GB for their preferred model.

 ### Managing the Cache